CoreCivic: Minnesota

 Appleton, Minnesota, in Swift County, is home to a vacant medium-security prison, the Prairie Correctional Facility, which CCA closed in 2010.
-Although the state corrections needs additional capacity, neither the Department of Corrections nor the governor favor leasing the prison or contracting with CCA to operate it.
-In November 2015, state Corrections Commissioner Tom Roy said he was not ruling out use of Appleton, but said he does not like the basic principle underlying private prisons.
-"The notion of incarceration for profit," he said, "I don't think is very popular in this state."
+Although the state corrections needed additional capacity, neither the Department of Corrections nor the governor favored leasing the prison or contracting with CCA to operate it.
+In November 2015, state Corrections Commissioner Tom Roy said he was not ruling out use of Appleton, but said he did not like the basic principle underlying private prisons.
+"The notion of incarceration for profit", he said, "I don't think is very popular in this state."
 Results of a study reported in 2018 that opening the facility would be too costly.

+However, in 2026, Appleton officials announced that they would be reopening the Prairie Correctional Facility as a 1,600 bed ICE detention center.
+According to KARE 11, "CoreCivic's proposal, also called a memorandum of understanding, includes paying Swift County $200,000 in September and another $540,000 every year thereafter.
+But the agreement is just that - and it's not binding."

 Oklahoma

 In May 2004 rioting broke out at the Diamondback Correctional Facility in Watonga, Oklahoma, constructed in 1998.
 CCA closed it in 2010 after losing a federal contract.
 The town hoped to find other uses for the facility, but the prison was still vacant as of March 2017.
-The North Fork Correctional Facility, in Sayre, Oklahoma near the Texas border, was constructed in 1998.
-It suffered rioting in April and June 2000, and in October 2011.
+The North Fork Correctional Facility, in Sayre, Oklahoma, near the Texas border, was constructed in 1998.
+Rioting occurred again in April and June 2000, and in October 2011.
 It was closed in November 2015.

-In January 2016, Joe Allbaugh, best known for managing the gubernatorial campaign of George W. Bush and serving as the Director of the Federal Emergency Management Agency prior to Hurricane Katrina, was appointed by Governor Mary Fallin as the Interim Corrections Commissioner of Oklahoma.
+In January 2016, Joe Allbaugh, best known for managing the gubernatorial campaign of George W. Bush and serving as the Director of the Federal Emergency Management Agency prior to Hurricane Katrina, was appointed by Governor Mary Fallin as the Interim Corrections Director of Oklahoma.
 He had no correctional experience.
-His predecessor was forced to leave after two executions were badly mismanaged.

-After being appointed in Oklahoma, Allbaugh initiated a contract to lease North Fork from CCA.
-He directed the transfer of state prisoners to Sayre from county jail work centers.
-In those sites, the prisoners were closer to their families and worked in their communities for such county maintenance functions as litter pickup and park maintenance.
-The Sayre prison is far from the mostly urban centers from which inmates had been sentenced and held, such as Tulsa (230 miles) and Oklahoma City (130 miles).
-This has made it difficult for families and friends to maintain the connections that support the prisoners.
+In 2016, Allbaugh initiated a contract to lease North Fork from CCA.
+He directed the transfer of state prisoners to North Fork from county jail work centers located closer to major cities like Tulsa and Oklahoma City.
+In the work centers, the inmates were closer to their families and worked in their communities performing maintenance functions such as litter pickup and park maintenance.
+The move would make it more difficult for families and friends to maintain the connections with inmates.

-The contract negotiated by Allbaugh's staff to lease CCA's empty 2,600-bed for-profit prison in Sayre while closing the state's 15 inmate work centers was voted on in May 2016, by the Oklahoma Board of Corrections.
+The contract negotiated by Allbaugh's staff to lease CCA's empty 2,600-bed for-profit prison in Sayre while closing the state's 15 inmate work centers was voted on in May 2016, by the Oklahoma Department of Corrections.
 No one was authorized to discuss the contract publicly.
-The prison began losing inmates in 2012 after California removed its prisoners.